As my train approaches, the town of Arundel,

 - Transport for London is cashless.
 Only Oyster Cards, purchased at stations, or contactless cards are acceptable.

-- Catch a return train to Arundel using Trainline’s website for train times, fares and advance ticket purchase.
+- Buy a return train ticket to Arundel using Trainline’s website for train times, fares and advance ticket purchase.
 Discounted off-peak fare with Network Rail Card.